-2. Ordinary Resolution 6 - Authority to issue and allot shares pursuant to Sections 75 and 76 of The Companies Act 2016
+2. Ordinary Resolution 7 - Authority to issue and allot shares pursuant to Sections 75 and 76 of the Companies Act 2016

-Subject to the passing of the Special Resolution on waiver of pre-emptive rights pursuant to Section 85 of the Act, the proposed Ordinary Resolution 6, if passed, would renew the mandate granted to the Directors at the 31st AGM held on 24 November 2021 ("31st AGM") and provide flexibility to the Directors to undertake fundraising activities, including but not limited to placement of shares for the purpose of funding the Company's future investment project(s), working capital and/or acquisition(s), by the issuance of shares in the Company to such persons at any time as the Directors may deem fit provided that the aggregate number of shares issued pursuant to the mandate does not exceed ten per centum (10%) of the total number of the issued shares (excluding treasury shares) of the Company for the time being, without having to convene a general meeting.
+Subject to the passing of the Special Resolution on waiver of pre-emptive rights pursuant to Section 85 of the Act, the proposed Ordinary Resolution 7, if passed, would renew the mandate granted to the Directors at the 33rd AGM and provide flexibility to the Directors to undertake fundraising activities including but not limited to placement of shares for the purpose of funding the Company's future investment project(s), business expansion, working capital and/or acquisition(s), by the issuance of shares in the Company to such persons at any time as the Directors may deem fit provided that the aggregate number of shares issued pursuant to the mandate does not exceed ten per centum (10%) of the total number of issued shares (excluding treasury shares) of the Company for the time being, without having to convene a general meeting.
 This authority, unless revoked or varied by the Company in a general meeting, will expire at the conclusion of the next AGM of the Company or at the expiry of the period within which the next AGM is required to be held after the approval was given, whichever is earlier.

-As at the date of this Notice, the Company did not issue and allot any shares pursuant to the mandate granted to the Directors at the 31st AGM as there was no requirement for such fundraising activities.
+As at the date of this Notice, the Company did not allot any shares pursuant to the shareholders' mandate granted to the Directors at the 32nd AGM as there were no requirement for such fundraising activities.

-3. Ordinary Resolution 7 - Proposed Renewal of Authority for the Company to purchase its own shares
+3. Ordinary Resolution 8 - Proposed Renewal of Share Buy-back Mandate

-The proposed Ordinary Resolution 7, if passed, will allow the Company to purchase its own shares through Bursa Securities up to ten per centum (10%) of the total number of issued shares of the Company.
-Please refer to the Statement to Shareholders dated 25 October 2022 in relation to the Proposed Renewal of Authority for Share Buy-Back for further details.
+The proposed Ordinary Resolution 8, if passed, will allow the Company to purchase its own shares through Bursa Securities up to ten per centum (10%) of the total number of issued shares of the Company.
+Please refer to the Statement to Shareholders dated 31 October 2023 in relation to the Proposed Renewal of Share Buy-Back Mandate for further information.